MCG-NJU/VideoMAE/INSTALL.md

 - [einops](https://github.com/arogozhnikov/einops)

 ### Note:
+- We recommend you to use **`PyTorch >= 1.8.0`**.

-- We have observed accidental interrupt in the last epoch when conduct the pre-training experiments on V100 GPUs (PyTorch 1.6.0).
+- We observed accidental interrupt in the last epoch when conducted the pre-training experiments on V100 GPUs (PyTorch 1.6.0).
 This interrupt is caused by the scheduler of learning rate.
 We naively set  `--epochs 801` to walk away from issue :)